Return to Dr. Bischoff's Homepage

 Assessment Task

 Task 1: Some science learning outcomes can be measured with tests and laboratory reports.
-Other science skills, like the ability to communicate, ability to design a study to address a hypothesis, ability to collect and analyze data, and the ability to modify personal thinking based on empirical evidence are more difficult to assess.
+Other science skills, like the ability to communicate, ability to design a study to test a hypothesis, ability to collect and analyze data, and the ability to modify personal thinking based on empirical evidence are more difficult to assess.
 Your first task is to create a rubric useful in measuring some of these "hard to get at" but important learning outcomes.

 Task 2: Teach the lessons that are required for this course.
-While you are planning these lessons and teaching remember what you learned from the pre-assessment rubric and work towards improving the student's performance.
+While you are planning these lessons and teaching, remember what you learned from the pre-assessment rubric and work towards improving the student's performance.

-B. Field Experience
+Field Experience

 Students will be scheduled to complete science education field experience in local schools on a regular basis.
 Students who do not completely fulfill the field requirements are at serious risk of failing the course.
 Furthermore, you may fail the course if the report from the cooperating teacher raises serious concerns about your professionalism.